jihane1604/parallel-and-distributed-computing/README.md

   - Evaluates the final population to select and print the best route and its total distance.
   - Measures and prints the total execution time.

-## Parallelizing the code
+## Parallelizing and distribution the code
-- **a.
-Fitness Evaluation:** Each individual's fitness is computed by summing the distances along its route.
+- **Fitness Evaluation:** Each individual's fitness is computed by summing the distances along its route.
 Since the fitness of one route is independent of another, the population can be split among multiple processes/machines.
 Each process/machine computes fitness for its subset of routes in parallel, which reduces the overall computation time when the population size is large.
-- As a first trial, `multiprocessing.pool()` was used with `starmap_async` in order to parallelize the task across multiple (6) processors on a single machine, which resulted in a much slower execution time of *100.92 seconds*.
+- **Multiprocessing pools:** As a first trial, `multiprocessing.pool()` was used with `starmap_async` in order to parallelize the task across multiple (6) processors on a single machine, which resulted in a much slower execution time of *100.92 seconds*.
 We can assume that this is due to the process management overhead (just like in part one of the assignment).
--
+- **Distributed using MPI4PY:**
-- **b.
-Tournament Selection:** Each tournament (where a fixed number of individuals compete) is independent.
-Although in the fitness evaluation is the most computationally intensive part, the tournament selection can also be parallelized by running multiple tournaments simultaneously.